CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex01_Connect_Services.md

 ## Lab Scenario

 You are a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
 You must learn how to connect log data from the many data sources in your organization.
-The organization has data from Microsoft 365, Microsoft 365 Defender, Azure resources, non-azure virtual machines, etc. You start connecting the Microsoft sources first.
+The organization has data from Microsoft 365, Microsoft 365 Defender, Azure resources, non-Azure virtual machines, etc. You start connecting the Microsoft sources first.

->**Important:** The lab exercises for Learning Path #8 are in a *standalone* environment.
-If you exit the lab before completing it, you will be required to re-run the configurations again.

 ## Lab Objectives
  In this lab, you will perform the following:
-- Task 1: Access the Microsoft Sentinel Workspace
+- Task 1: Create the Microsoft Sentinel Workspace
 - Task 2: Connect the Microsoft Defender for Cloud data connector
 - Task 3: Connect the Azure Activity data connector